IntelRealSense/librealsense/wrappers/tensorflow/README.md

 		instead of just directly upsampling, it has another pathway which it gradually builds upon the up sampling procedure, so it serves as directly up sampling via learning the best way that this compressed image should be up sampled and using convolution filters for that.

+		Unet Architecture:
-		Unet Architecture: input image which goes through some convolutions, then it is downsampled by using max pooling then it goes through more convolutions downsampled again, and so on until it reaches the deepest layer after that it is upsampled by half so we get H and W back, then we concatenate the features of each connection then these concatenated features go through some more convolutions, then upsampled then it is joined (concatenated) back with the paraller layer
+		input image which goes through some convolutions, then it is downsampled by using max pooling then it goes through more convolutions downsampled again, and so on until it reaches the deepest layer after that it is upsampled by half so we get H and W back, then we concatenate the features of each connection then these concatenated features go through some more convolutions, then upsampled then it is joined (concatenated) back with the paraller layer, but we lose information as we go down through the max pooling mostly, also through convolution because convolution throw away information from raw input to repupose them int meaningful features(?), that what happens also in classification networks, where a lot of information is thrown away by the last layer.
+But in segmentation we cannot want those low-level features because those are essential to deconstructing the image.
+		in Unet, when we upsample we get the lost information back (by the concatination process) so we can see last-layer features in the perspective of the layer above them the first few layers of a convolution network capture a very small semantic information and lower level features, as you go down these features become larger and larger, but when we throw away information the CNN knows only approximate location about where those features are

+		in the left pathway, the number of filters (features) increasing as we go down, it means that it becomes very good at detecting more and more features
 		TODO :: PUT IMAGE HERE OF CONV NETWORK <conv networks then FC networks>

 		4.2 Downloading dataset and explanation about images